PojavLauncherTeam/VGPU/README.md

 GL_EXT_memory_object_fd.
 (It has not yet been written to the branch.)

-The GL implementation will use the built-in off-screen context.(It has not yet been separated from GLOVE's EGL implementation)
+The GL implementation will attempt to access the native EGL context.(It has not yet been separated from GLOVE's EGL implementation)

 Main Work Flow:
 GL achieves off-screen rendering and saves the results to external image memory.